 Employment law deals with the relationship between employers and their employees.
 Employment law includes statutes, workplace contracts or policies, and common law (court cases).

-The federal governments Labour Program, Employment and Social Development Canada, enforces the Canada Labour Code.
-Nova Scotias Labour Standards Division, Department of Labour and Advanced Education, enforces the Nova Scotia Labour Standards Code.
+Nova Scotia's Labour Standards Division, Department of Labour and Advanced Education, enforces the Nova Scotia Labour Standards Code.
+The federal government's Labour Program, Employment and Social Development Canada, enforces the Canada Labour Code.

 The Nova Scotia Human Rights Act and Canadian Human Rights Act provide protection against job-related discrimination.
 They are enforced by the Nova Scotia Human Rights Commission and the Canadian Human Rights Commission respectively.